mlanser/f451-logger/README.md

 ## How to use

 Using the module is straightforward.
-Simply `import` it into your code and instantiate a logger object which you can then use throughout your code.
+Simply `import` it into your code and instantiate a `Logger` object which you can then use throughout your code.

 ```Python
 # Import f451 Labs Logger